 - The organisation would be non-profit.

-- By joining forces, we could influence fair organizers to deal with our wishes, to establish efficient press rooms and good facilities for journalists etc. Or we could spirit companies to hand-out senseful press releases and meet with packaging journalists in a sensibel way.
+- By joining forces, we could influence fair organisers to deal with our wishes, to establish efficient press rooms and good facilities for journalists etc. Or we could spirit companies to hand-out senseful press releases and meet with packaging journalists in a sensible way.
 Etc.

 - But, first and overruling everything else, was the need to create a forum for friends, where fierce competitors and professional antagonists could meet and enjoy their colleagues as warm and friendly human beings.
 Yes, an organisation for friends – that was the main object.

 In that spirit, IPPO was founded and born.
 The approved constitution reflects these thoughts.

 As it happened, there was only one female colleague onboard the ferry that conception night.

 So it is firmly true, that Ippo has many fathers, but only one mother, Pauline, mother of us all!

 I´m one of the remaining fathers.
 Most of the others are dead or out of business.
 Wonderful characters, all of them, mourned by their remaining colleagues.